It was our job to come up with desserts, so off we go to our friend Google to help us find some recipes.

 Now I had heard of a tres leches cake before (torta de les treches, to name it properly), but had never tried it.
 So after reading a few recipes I decided to go with this one.

 Tres Leches Cake translates to Three Milks Cake.
 It is a super moist cake as after you bake the cake you soak it with a combination of three milks.
-It is slightly sweeter than the normal cakes I make, but it does taste rather nice.
+It is slightly sweeter than the normal cakes I make (not too sweet though) it does taste rather nice.

 The consistency of the cake is important as if you get it wrong you will end up with a soppy mess.
-I have made this twice now and both times it worked out perfectly.
+I have made this three times now and all times it worked out perfectly.

 I love the addition of cinnamon on the top, it adds such a nice flavour to it.
 So make sure you add it.